sigasi/sigasi_insights/tech/one-design-one-folder.md

-If you have a six or more separate libraries and IP cores, or if your files are stored in locations across your hard drives or network drives, we recommend you use [an aggregation of reusable projects](/content/organizing-vhdl-project-one-ip-block-project).
+If you have a six or more separate libraries and IP cores, or if your files are stored in locations across your hard drives or network drives, we recommend you use [one-ip-block-project].